givehug/money-lib/README.md

 - Works with simple serialized `Money` type which describes monetary `amount` value and `currency` code (can be used in your app as you wish, eg in redux state)
-- Represents amount values as integers, in cents.
+- Represents amount values as integers, in `Cents`.
 This avoids floating point rounding errors.
 - Zero dependencies
 - Provides initialization, serialization, parsing, formatting, arithmetics, comparison, etc
 - Works in browsers, node, react native (soon Deno, maybe already works)